Azure/FTALive-Sessions/content/data/moderndatawarehouse/introduction.md

 * Support modern business requirements and scenarios!
 * Support data-driven decision making within organisations (Business Intelligence)
 * Advanced Analytics workloads (AI/ML)
-* Data exploration and discovery (Data Democratization)
+* Data exploration and discovery (Data Democratization
+* More cost effective

 ## What makes a Data Warehouse *Modern*
 DW | MDW
 ---|---
 Built to ingest data from multiple data sources, usually structured (relational) | Ingest data from multiple sources of different types, including structured, semi-structured, unstructured and/or streaming data
 Usually Based on Kimball, Inmon or DataVault methodologies storing data within a relational database | Support for ‘Big Data’ with data stored in a Data Lake
-Usually batch loaded | Often batch, micro-batch, near-realtime and realtime at the same time The 'model' must be built before business can gain insights | Fast to gain insights from project inception.
+Usually batch loaded | Often batch, micro-batch, near-realtime and realtime loading can be used at the same time The 'model' must be built before business can gain insights | Fast to gain insights from project inception.
 Often have OLAP models built on top of DW for reporting | Data can be accessed directly from the Data Lake (or pushed into any system including OLAP model, Data Mart or a Traditional Data Warehouse)
 Often built on Enterprise Relational Database engines | Built on modern technologies such as Highly scalable Cloud Storage (Azure Data Lake Storage Gen2) & Spark
 Usually Scale up | Scale out
+On-prem and Cloud | Cloud Only